-Each of these five passages from the Aeneid that have musical notation have a significant links to the Commedia.
+Each of these five passages from the Aeneid that have musical notation have a significant links to the Comedy.
 The passages and their possible resonances are as follows:

 - Laocoon on the dangers of Greeks bearing gifts (Aeneid 2.42-50), with special mention of Ulysses as trickster, which may inform elements of Dante’s representation of Ulysses in Inferno 26.

-- Aeneas’ vision of Hector whose body still the scars of battle (Aeneid 2.274-86), which suggests interesting parallels to consider for Dante’s discussion of aerial bodies and somatomorphic souls in Purgatorio 25.
+- Aeneas’ vision of Hector whose body still bears the scars of battle (Aeneid 2.274-86), which suggests interesting parallels to consider for Dante’s discussion of aerial bodies and somatomorphic souls in Purgatory 25.

 - Dido’s appeal to Anna (Aeneid 4.424-36) which includes “i, soror…morte remittam” including “miserere sororis” (v.
 435) that anticipates the pilgrim’s first words “miserere di me” (Inf.
 1.65).
-Commentators have often noted that Dante’s “miserere di me” echoes Psalm 50, but the connection to Dido would extend the Pilgrim’s identification with Dido that is explicit in Purgatorio 30 when he quotes Dido’s lines about the “antica fiamma.”
+Commentators have often noted that Dante’s “miserere di me” echoes Psalm 50, but the connection to Dido would extend Dante’s identification with Dido which is explicit in Purgatory 30 when he quotes Dido’s lines about the “antica fiamma.”

 - Dido’s lament upon seeing Aeneas’ left behind clothing (Aeneid 4.651-58).

 - A description of Aeneas about to speak to Turnus.
 (Aeneid 12.945-46)

 The first four passages are all neumed in other manuscripts (such as Munich, Bayerische Staatsbibliothek, Clm 21562), so these episodes are prominent in the medieval reception of Virgil more broadly.